usnordia/BOT/README.md

 ## 📘 Project Summary

 The **Bot** is an intelligent, AI-enhanced arbitrage trading system designed for the Arbitrum blockchain.
-It monitors price discrepancies between multiple DEXes (e.g., Uniswap, SushiSwap) and exploits triangular arbitrage opportunities across WETH, USDC, and WBTC tokens.
+It monitors price discrepancies between multiple DEXes and exploits triangular arbitrage opportunities across tokens.

 This system:
 - Uses **real-time Web3 on-chain price data** and **off-chain pricing from Kraken**.